netceteragroup/skele/packages/components/README.md

-# Components
+# Girders Elements Components

-Girders Element's `components` package is a library of custom components that aid in building React and React Native apps.
+Girders Elements' `components` package is a library of custom components that aid in building React and React Native apps.

 ## Available Components